ravelantunes a year ago

 It’s true that Larry Ellison didn’t become a billionaire by buying and holding index funds.
 But for people who don’t feel a strong desire to buy their own yacht, index funds can be a very good investment.

-• johncreatescode 3 months ago
+• johncreatescode a year ago

 So it's better to stick with it and focus your energy on one thing?

-lagniappe 3 months ago
+lagniappe a year ago

 "Buy it right, or buy it twice"

-qorrect 3 months ago
+qorrect a year ago

 Most of the market gains occur overnight, not during trading hours.